guivictorr/chrome-oxford-collocations-dictionary/README.md

 ## 📝 License

-This project is under the MIT license.
+This project is under the GNU GENERAL PUBLIC LICENSE license.
 See the [LICENSE](https://github.com/guivictorr/collocation-dictionary-extension/blob/main/LICENSE) file for more details.